microsoft/playwright/docs/src/test-components-js.md

 ## How to get started

-Adding Playwright Test to an existing React, Vue, Svelte or Solid project is easy.
-Below are the steps to enable Playwright Test for a sample create-react-app with TypeScript template.
+Adding Playwright Test to an existing project is easy.
+Below are the steps to enable Playwright Test for a React, Vue, Svelte or Solid project.

 ### Step 1: Install Playwright Test for components for your respective framework